Top Data Science Courses 2020

 Overview:

-This is an online course suitable for candidates with some familiarity with Python and Regression concepts.
-It is a subscription-based model and good for candidates who are comfortable in self-learning with limited or no personal support.
+This online course is suitable for candidates familiar with Python and Regression concepts.
+It is a subscription-based model suitable for candidates comfortable with self-learning with limited or no personal support.

 Teaching Mode: Online Learning